News and Media Releases

 The outcome was that they suggested that a better pathway would be through the Latrobe Valley Authority.
 The CEO undertook to commence the process which would bring the three major towns groups together with the LCBTA assisted by an officer from LVA.
 To date the progress has been extremely disappointing.

-LCBTA -together with Advance Morwell and The Traralgon Chamber held a "Meet the Candidates" at the Morwell Bowling Club.
+LCBTA - together with Advance Morwell and The Traralgon Chamber held a "Meet the Candidates" at the Morwell Bowling Club

 With John Mitchell as MC all nine candidates attended and answered questions from those in attendance.
 It was overall a successful event.